 Now, when it comes to air travel, you won't be able to put your "wet" toiletries in the waterproof pocket (as I have in the above pic for a train trip).
 But lots of nonliquid toiletries and essentials fit in there just fine.

-Get it from Beis Travel for $78 (also available in beige).
+Get it from Beis Travel for $88 (available in seven colors).